aoyaSama/miningPlayground/README.md

 1. MajorityMiner : that performs a 51% attack if it is capable.
     - Attack becoms feasible when:
         - Malicious party/miner/mining pool gas majority of the hash power, α > 0.5
-        - Mining on a fork that's not 2 blocks behind the longest chain
+        - Mining on a fork that's 2 or more blocks longer the public chain

 2. SelfishMiner that performs a temporary block withholding attack if profitable.
     - When the attacker finds a block before the rest of the network,